imgag/ngs-bits/doc/NGSD/installation.md

 	> ./download_hg19.sh

 Next, we need to download and convert some open-source databases that our pipeline relies on:

 	> ./download_dbs.sh

+**Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
+If you have the license for those databasey, download/convert them accoring to the commented sections in the download script.

 Finally, we need to configure the pipeline: